partITech/php-mistral/Readme.md

 - **Chat Completions**: Generate conversational responses and complete dialogue prompts using Mistral's language models.
 - **Chat Completions Streaming**: Establish a real-time stream of chat completions, ideal for applications requiring continuous interaction.
 - **Embeddings**: Obtain numerical vector representations of text, enabling semantic search, clustering, and other machine learning applications.
+- **Fill in the Middle**: Automatically generate code by setting a starting prompt and an optional suffix, allowing the model to complete the code in between.
+Ideal for creating specific code segments within predefined boundaries.

 ## Getting Started